Microsoft-Innovation-Center-Torino/CloudTech-16/MachineLearning/HOL/machine-learning-create-experiment.md

 Now that you've completed a first machine learning tutorial and have your experiment set up, you can iterate to try to improve the model.
 For instance, you can change the features you use in your prediction.
 Or you can modify the properties of the [Linear Regression][linear-regression] algorithm or try a different algorithm altogether.
 You can even add multiple machine learning algorithms to your experiment at one time and compare two by using the [Evaluate Model][evaluate-model] module.

 > [AZURE.TIP] Use the **SAVE AS** button under the experiment canvas to copy any iteration of your experiment.
 You can see all the iterations of your experiment by clicking **VIEW RUN HISTORY** under the canvas.
-See [Manage experiment iterations in Azure Machine Learning Studio][runhistory] for more details.

 [runhistory]: machine-learning-manage-experiment-iterations.md

 When you're satisfied with your model, you can deploy it as a web service to be used to predict automobile prices by using new data.
-See [Deploy an Azure Machine Learning web service][publish] for more details.

 [publish]: machine-learning-publish-a-machine-learning-web-service.md

-For a more extensive and detailed walkthrough of predictive modeling techniques for creating, training, scoring, and deploying a model, see [Develop a predictive solution by using Azure Machine Learning][walkthrough].

 [walkthrough]: machine-learning-walkthrough-develop-predictive-solution.md